messagemedia/PostmanCollections/readme.md

 # Postman Collections

-This repo contains full postman collections for most of the MM APIs.
+This repo contains full postman collections for most of the MessageMedia APIs.
 This will be added to over time.

 ## Instructions